 Eliminating half your drivetrain drops weight and means that air flow over your bike is slicker.
 According to Xavier Disley of AeroCoach, expect to see savings of three watts—with more up for grabs, depending on the frame, front derailleur, and crank in question.

 Another upside to 1X is that you only have to remember how to shift to a harder or easier gear, especially when cross-eyed and at your limit.
-1X shifting is sequential, unlike the compound shifts (both front and rear) needed on 2X systems.
+1X shifting is sequential, unlike the compound shifts (both front and rear) needed on 2X systems—though many electronic systems now have a sequential mode that eliminates this.
 A 1X also reduces the chances of a dropped chain, eases packing and unpacking your bike, and creates less maintenance throughout the season.

 What it Takes

-For the most secure chain retention, a 1X drivetrain requires a wide/narrow chainring, where the teeth alternate in width to help retain the chain, and a rear derailleur with a clutch that increases tension on the chain.
+For the most secure chain retention, a 1X drivetrain requires a wide/narrow chainring, where the teeth alternate in width to help retain the chain.
+It also includes a rear derailleur with a clutch that increases tension on the chain so the longer chain (without a front derailleur to contain it) won’t skip off the front derailleur on rougher roads.

-The downside of 1X is the additional homework needed to gure out your best gear range.
+The downside of 1X is the additional homework needed to figure out your best gear range.
 Ideally, you pick a chainring that keeps you in the tighter section of the cassette, reserving the larger cogs as a bailout.
 If you live in a hilly area or travel to areas with diverse terrain, you may need to change chainrings or cassettes frequently.
+Similarly your gear ratios may change as you age or race in different areas at different distances.

 To 1X or Not?